 Optimizing your images & videos

-The editor doesn’t yet have the capability to automatically optimize image content, it’s a good idea to invest into optimizing them in advance.
+The editor does not yet have the capability to automatically optimize image content, so it’s a good idea to invest into optimizing them in advance.

 To optimize your images: